stefan-ainetter/grasp_det_seg_cnn/README.md

 This repository contains the code for the ICRA21 paper "End-to-end Trainable Deep Neural Network for Robotic Grasp Detection and Semantic Segmentation from RGB".
-It contains code for training and evaluation of our method in PyTorch, as well as the OCID_grasp dataset.
+It contains the code for training and testing our proposed method in combination with the OCID_grasp dataset.

-If you use our method or dataset  in your research, please cite:
+If you use our method or dataset extension for your research, please cite:
 ```bibtex
 @InProceedings{ainetter2021end,
   title={End-to-end Trainable Deep Neural Network for Robotic Grasp Detection and Semantic Segmentation from RGB},